merelydust/TalkingClock/README.md

   Challenges: Upon completing the principal portion of the code, I encountered difficulties incorporating a theme customization feature.
 Regrettably, the initial planning and process did not include the utilization of CSS variables to define colors.
 This omission rendered the task of rewriting all the color codes particularly exasperating.
 Consequently, due to time constraints, I was compelled to abandon this addition.

   Possible Improvements: Moving forward, a comprehensive listing and thoughtful contemplation of desired functionalities is imperative prior to the commencement of the coding process.
 This proactive approach will undoubtedly facilitate a smoother development experience and the seamless integration of various features.

+* Yuxing (Patrick): The TUI version of our talking clock has certain constraints compared to its WebUI counterpart.
+It currently lacks features like TTS speed adjustment and time modification.
+Furthermore, it also lacks the potential of integrating more functionalities and AI features.
+The TUI approach, while appealing to tech enthusiasts, is inherently more basic and rigid.
+Nonetheless, it offers us a chance to interact with a talking clock directly from the terminal.

 ## User Manual for the GUI